ajs/tools/docs/_posts/2019-07-15-ackermann-challenge.md

 ```

 That's it.
 Our `$m` gets decremented and the stringification of that number
-is interpolated into the resuling string, giving something like
+is interpolated into the resulting string, giving something like
 `"A(0, 1)"`.

 Finally, note that when `$verbose` is set, this function will print its